outline/outline/docs/ARCHITECTURE.md

 # Architecture

 Outline is composed of a backend and frontend codebase in this monorepo.
-As both are written in Javascript, they share some code where possible.
-We utilize the latest ES6 language features, including `async`/`await`, and [Flow](https://flow.org/) typing.
+As both are written in TypeScript, they share some code where possible.
+We utilize the latest ES6 language features, including `async`/`await`, and types.
 Prettier formatting and ESLint are enforced by CI.

 ## Frontend